 From little things, big things grow.

 Here’s a hard truth: healthy living doesn’t happen overnight.
-For something to become second-nature and intrinsic, it first needs to become a habit.
+For something to become second-nature, it first needs to become a habit.
 And how do we cultivate good habits?
-Actively practicing them day-to-day.
+Actively practising them day-to-day.

 Not sure where to start?
 We’ve mapped out your week of healthy-little-extras to help you on your journey to wellness.